yosrMZOUGHI/Tenis-Game-Prediction/README.md

 # Tenis-Game-Prediction

-We used Logistic Regression to predict either a player wins ( predict 1) or loses ( predict 2) in a Tenis game.
+We used Logistic Regression to predict either a player wins ( predict 1) or loses ( predict 2) in a Tennis game.

 # Required
 Python3, pandas, scikit-Learn